AICONSlab/MIRACL/docker/README.md

 to support `mgoubran/miracl`.
 The dependencies take quite some time to install, and so this base speeds things up by providing them most in the base.
-Since this image is unexpected to change, the maintainer has built it locally and then will push manally.
+Since this image is unexpected to change, the maintainer has built it locally and then will push manually.
 Instructions are provided here to reproduce this.

 ## Build the base